philipb232/node-red-contrib-shure-ad4/README.md

 If you set the node property _Topic prefix_ the topic format is as follows:

 `[TOPIC_PREFIX]/[RECEIVER_NAME]/REP/[COMMAND]/[CHANNEL]`

-The msg object also includes the field _raw_ with the original message from the receiver.

 You can use the _Command_ and _Channel_ properties of the node to filter for a specific command and/or channel.